molpopgen/popgen_notes/concepts_in_population_genetics/evolutionary_graphs.md

 {numref}`multigen_pedigree_tree` shows the result of "gene dropping" onto this pedigree.
 We see that all four cousins share a genome descended from genome 5 of grandparent 3.

+The tree in {numref}`multigen_pedigree_tree` shows several interesting features:

+* Our pedigree ({numref}`multigen_pedigree`) contains six grandparents (two generations ago), yet only four of them (individuals 2, 3, 5, and 6) contributed alleles to the grandchildren.
+* For those grandparents that did contribute to the genomes of their grandchildren, all of them only passed on one of their two possible alleles.
+* Turning to the parental generation (1 generation ago), we see that all four parents contributed genes to the final generation, yet only individual 10 passed on a copy of each of their alleles.
+* There are multiple occasions where a single allele was passed on to more than one offspring.
+  For example, allele 5 was passed from individual 3 to individuals 8 and 9.
+  When an allele is transmitted to multiple descendant nodes, we get a branching pattern in our tree.
+  When an allele is transmitted to only a single descendant in the tree, we get straight lines, or "unary transmission" of the gene copy.
+  An example of unary transmission starts with allele 11 in grandparent 6.
+  It is passed to individual 10, becoming allele 20.
+  It is then passed on to individual 14, becoming allele 28.

 ```{figure} ../figures/multigen_pedigree.svg
 :name: multigen_pedigree_tree